 CNS 100.
 Introduction to Computation and Neural Systems.
 1 unit; first term.
 This course is designed to introduce undergraduate and first-year CNS graduate students to the wide variety of research being undertaken by CNS faculty.
 Topics from all the CNS research labs are discussed and span the range from biology to engineering.
 Graded pass/fail.
-Instructor: Perona.
+Instructor: Staff.

 CNS/SS/Psy/Bi 102 ab.
 Brains, Minds, and Society.
 9 units (3-0-6); second, third terms.
 Prerequisites: Bi/CNS/NB 150 and CNS/Bi/Ph/CS/NB 187, or instructor's permission.
 Introduction to the computations made by the brain during economic and social decision making and their neural substrates.
 First quarter: Signal detection theory.
 Unconscious and conscious processing.
 Emotion and the somatic marker hypothesis.
 Perceptual decision making.
 Reinforcement learning.
 Goal and habit learning.
 Facial processing in social neuroscience.
 Second quarter: Optimal Bayesian decision making and prospect theory.
 Standard and behavioral game theory.
 Evolution and group decision making.
-Collective decision making by animals.
-Exploration.
-Risk learning.
 Probabilistic sophistication.
-Instructors: Adolphs, O'Doherty.
-Part b not offered 2014-15; part a offered WI term 2014-15.
+Instructors: Adolphs, Bossaerts, Camerer, O'Doherty.
+Part b offered 2013-14; part a not offered 2013-14.